Seabird Island Lands

-Business Permit applications due
+Business Permit Applications

 Seabird Island Band’s Business Permit Law is to record and regulate businesses on Seabird Lands.
 This law applies to the whole area of the reserve and Seabird Lands described in the Land Code and any person who:

-• Advertises or indicated by any means as being open for Business of any kind,
+• Advertises or indicated by any means as being open for business of any kind

-• Deals in or buys, sells, barters, rents, or displays any commodity or service or offer by advertisement or otherwise, on behalf of himself or others; to buy, sell, barter, or rent any commodity or service,
+• Deals in or buys, sells, barters, rents, or displays any commodity or service or offer by advertisement or otherwise, on behalf of himself or others; to buy, sell, barter, or rent any commodity or service

-• Engages in soliciting or promoting any commodity or service,
+• Engages in soliciting or promoting any commodity or service

 • Renders or offers to render professional, personal, contract, or other services service to any person for the purpose of gain or profit.